cwoodhayes/letterboxed_solver/README.md

 my priority has been more towards my own learning than towards general cleanliness.

-By default, the CLI utility uses A* to find an optimal solution.
+By default, the CLI utility uses A* to find an optimal solution (aka fewest words possible).
 However, my A* implementation is configurable to find suboptimal solutions for quicker runs.
 Also I don't have access to the same dictionary as NYT uses, so sometimes the words here aren't included there :)